Bahmni/bahmni-package/bahmni-docker/README.md

 3. Click on `Bahmni Account` app and then click on `Upgrade`.
 4. Wait for the upgrade to complete and you will redirected to home page.
 5. After redirection, refresh your page once.

+# Overriding Default Config
+Certain services(OpenMRS, OpenELIS, Bahmni Web) of Bahmni comes with default config loaded.
+You can find the default_config [here](https://github.com/Bahmni/default-config).

+You can override these configurations by setting the path to your config folder using the `BAHMNI_CONFIG_PATH` environment varibale.

+Note: Make sure your config directory follows the same structure as default_config.

+Once you have created the config files, uncomment the volume mount in the required services which begins with BAHMNI_CONFIG_PATH.

 # Environment Configuration:
 * The list of configurable environment variables can be found in the `.env` file.